semgrep/semgrep-docs/docs/semgrep-app/findings.md

 # Managing findings in Semgrep Cloud Platform

 Finding page enables you to easily manage **findings**. **Findings** are the core results of Semgrep analysis.
-The findings is generated when a Semgrep rule matches a piece of code.
+The findings are generated when a Semgrep rule matches a piece of code.

 ![Semgrep Cloud Platform Findings page](/img/app-findings-overview.png)<br />
 *Figure 1.* Screenshot of findings page.